turnon/ateles/README.md

 ## ateles

-`Ateles` is a module loader like requirejs.
-It can be used to `require` or `define` modules in this repo
+A module loader like requirejs, can be used to `require` or `define` modules in this repo

 ```javascript
 Ateles(["module_1", "module_2"], (module_1, module_2) => {